 - Disk Status Filter.
 Click to show only disks with the selected status in the Disk Details table. - Disk Details.
 For each disk, identifies its status, physical state, parent pool or aggregate, and Disk Size, and then displays current values for Ops Rate, % Busy, Average Queue Depth, Data Rate, and Latency.
-Click a M Sparkline to plot metric values over the time period. - i NOTE: If a metric is not available for this particular array or filer, the column is not displayed.
+Click a V Sparkline to plot metric values over the time period.

 - Role.
 Displays the role played by the disk in the pool, such as disk or spare. - RPM.
 Displays revolutions per minute as reported by the vendor. - Disk Interface.
-When available, displays the type of interface, such as SATA or SCSI. - Member.
+When available, displays the type of interface, such as SATA or SCSI.

+- Member.
 EqualLogic and Isilon only.
 Displays the name of the member node where the disk physically resides.

-Disk Status Filter [Unset]
+🐺 Disk Status Filter [Unset]